 - The Operations of A Dimmer Switch

-- Types of Dimmer Switches
+- Dimmer Switches Types

 Elevating or lowering the brightness of electric light bulbs is all that dimmer switches do.
 They are frequently used in homes and businesses to control lighting environments and save energy.
 You can adjust the atmosphere in your house by connecting dimmer switches to the features of your smart home.
 With timers or smart controls, you can program the lights to dim automatically at a specific time or manually change the lighting intensity.